Tiwanaku Tour Overview

-- Putuni and Khery Qala: The ruins of two buildings known as Putuni (Palace of the coffins) and Khery Qala.
+- Putuni and Khery Qala: The ruins of two buildings, Putuni (Palace of the coffins) and Khery Qala.

 - Bennett Monolith: This piece measures 7.30 meters and has an approximate weight of 20 tons.

 - Winter Solstice in Tihuanaku temple.
 A great manifestation of the Andes religion and customs of local sun worship.
 The central action takes place every June 21 (winter solstice) inside the temple of Kalasasaya in Tihuanaku.
-At dawn, those present gather in the temple and await the sunrise with their hands extended towards him.
+At dawn, those present gather in the temple and await the sunrise with their hands extended toward him.

 III Puma Punku Mysterious Artifacts, Private Trip

 - It is difficult to imagine a more inappropriate place to develop an advanced altiplano civilization.